MDNA (album): Media

 Following her performance at the Super Bowl, the album received limited promotion from Madonna, with Oseary citing the MDNA Tour rehearsals as the reason.
 Orbit expressed his displeasure about the promotion scarcity recalling that they had little time for recording MDNA since Madonna's schedule was full of other commitments, such as "perfume launch and teen fashion contests".
 He also blamed the "rush marketing" and the timing of the record's release as reasons for not promoting.

 Madonna instead used social media to promote MDNA, by posting minute-long snippets of several album tracks, behind-the-scenes pictures of tour rehearsals, and online polls asking her fans regarding tour set list.
 On March 24 she participated in a livestream chat on Facebook, which was hosted by Jimmy Fallon.
-In order to boost the album streams Madonna partnered with Spotify, and launched an opportunity for its listeners to win two tickets for the MDNA Tour.
+To boost the album streams Madonna partnered with Spotify, and launched an opportunity for its listeners to win two tickets for the MDNA Tour.
 For eligibility, users had to stream the album thrice on Spotify within two weeks of release.
 She later made a brief appearance on Ultra Music Festival in Miami a few days later, where she introduced Swedish DJ Avicii who played his remix of "Girl Gone Wild".
 At one point the singer asked the audience, "How many people in this crowd have seen Molly?"
 The statement was met with negative reception, with producer Deadmau5 condemning her use of the word molly, which is a slang for MDMA.
 Madonna responded on Twitter by posting a 1989 picture of herself, wearing Minnie Mouse ears, and a comment: "From one mouse to another.
 I don't support drug use and I never have.
 I was referring to the song called 'Have You Seen Molly' written by my friend Cedric Gervais who I almost worked with on [MDNA]."